 Again, Frugi are your go-to for high-quality ethical clothing, so I definitely recommend going to them first if you’re looking to invest in a winter pram suit.
 Specifically, they do snuggle suits that are footless and not over-padded, which is very important if you plan to babywear.
 Babywearing a newborn in a traditional padded snowsuit with feet puts them at risk of overheating and puts way too much pressure on their delicate feet.

-A warm but light, footless all-in-one is the way to go, with warm booties, mittens and a hat to protect their extremities, is the way to go.
+A warm but light, footless all-in-one is the way to go, with warm booties, mittens and a hat to protect their extremities.
 Check this brilliant article for more on dressing your baby appropriately in the cold.

 - Soft newborn sling – babies want to stay as close to Mama as possible after birth so a soft newborn sling like this one from Ergobaby is definitely an essential.